 - i.
-Backflow and back-siphonage preventing devices shall be accessibly located preferably in the same room with the fixture they serve. - ii.
+Backflow and backsiphonage preventing devices shall be accessibly located preferably in the same room with the fixture they serve. - ii.
 Installation in utility or service spaces, provided they are readily accessible, is also permitted.

-6. Tanks and Vats -- Below Rim Supply.
+6. Tanks and Vats - below Rim Supply.

 - a.
-Where a potable water outlet terminates below the rim of a tank or vat and the tank or vat has an overflow of diameter not less than given in 248 CMR 10.14(6): Table 5: Sizes of Overflow Pipes for Water Supply Tanks, the overflow pipe shall be provided with an air gap as close to the tank as possible. - b.
+Where a potable water outlet terminates below the rim of a tank or vat and the tank or vat has an overflow of diameter not less than given in 248 CMR 10.14(6): Table 5, the overflow pipe shall be provided with an air gap as close to the tank as possible. - b.
 The potable water outlet to the tank or vat shall terminate a distance not less than 11⁄2 times the height to which water can rise in the tank above the top of the overflow. - c.
 This level shall be established at the maximum flow rate of the supply to the tank or vat and with all outlets except the air gap, overflow outlet closed. - d.
 The distance from the outlet to the high water level shall be measured from the critical point of the potable water supply outlet. - 7.
 Protective Devices Required.
-Approved devices to protect against backflow and back-siphonage shall be installed at all fixtures and equipment where backflow and/or back siphonage may occur and where a minimum air gap cannot be provided between the water outlet to the fixture or equipment and its flood level rim.
+Approved devices to protect against backflow and backsiphonage shall be installed at all fixtures and equipment where backflow and/or back siphonage may occur and where a minimum air gap cannot be provided between the water outlet to the fixture or equipment and its flood level rim.